Sweet Tamales | Piña Colada Tamales

 Mexican sweet tamales are a must have for your Christmas or special occasion fiesta.
-These sweet vegan tamales are pineapple tamales meets a piña colada cocktail.
+These are sweet pineapple tamales meets a piña colada cocktail.
 The flavors are incredibly delicious and just the dessert tamales you need to serve your fiesta guests.

 Sweet Tamales